QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

 A Quick Check for Scoping Design
 ---------------------------------------------

-While we have argued against global variables as poor practice, you may have noticed that in Jupyter notebooks we have been using them throughout
+While we have argued against global variables as poor practice, you may have noticed that in Jupyter notebooks we have been using them throughout.

-Here, global variables are used in an interactive editor because they are convenient, and not because they are essential to the design of functions
+Here, global variables are used in an interactive editor because they are convenient, and not because they are essential to the design of functions.

 A simple test of the difference is to take a segment of code and wrap it in a function, for example